Force over Distance: Chapter 28

 His body still ached, his shoulder still burned, his arm still felt strangely heavy.
 He lifted his head, studied his watch, and did a little mental math.
 He’d slept for over ten hours.

-He did feel, somewhat, better.
+He did feel better.

 On his nightstand, he found a small scrap of notebook paper, tented to stand upright.
 Two words had been inked in a bold, fluid style: